sarthak1366/Neural-Network-From-Scratch/README.md

 In section 3 we just looped through each ouput neuron instead of hard coding for each neuron. <br>

 Now in section 6 , what we try to do is give input in batches.
 Earlier we were providing a single input , now according to this input we were getting the output.
 Let us consider a problem of linear regression to be solved by neural network.
-If we give single single input in each iteration the neural network need to fit the line according to new input.
+If we give single single input in each iteration the neural network need to fit the line according to new input.Every time there is a new input the new line which is to fit the sample gets changed a bit.
+The variation is high , and it takes a lot time to converge.
+Also our computer is powerful enough to take multiple inputs at the same time , so therefore instead of giving a single input we provide a batch of inputs 4,8,16,32.... etc.

 <img width="762" alt="image" src="https://github.com/sarthak1366/Neural-Network-From-Scratch/assets/49805771/ad47383f-10ac-4363-8ae5-a869b77d08d4">
 <img width="759" alt="image" src="https://github.com/sarthak1366/Neural-Network-From-Scratch/assets/49805771/1e1206f3-5d84-479d-a57c-a0e2a7107fe1">